You can access The Brunswick Centre's counselling service if you're a resident in Calderdale or Kirklees and are:

 We can offer individual and couple counselling, cognitive behavioural therapy (CBT) or person-centred counselling with one of our team of qualified and experienced counsellors and therapists.
 We have counsellors in several locations around Calderdale and Kirklees.
 All our counsellors belong to recognised professional bodies (e.g. BACP) and abide by their codes of ethics.

-You can call or text our counselling service coordinator on 07976 402198 or email firstname.lastname@example.org to find out more.
+You can call or text our Operations Manager on 07780 302843 or email email@example.com to find out more.

-The following websites may be able to help you if you need any help with any counselling issues:
+The following websites may be able to help you if you need any help with any counselling issues or you are feeling suicidal: